Student Life Overview

 At the end of the night Santa visits the students with very special presents for them to take home.

-AIS has an annual Sports Day in June, which sees all of the AIS students competing against one another for their team houses.
+AIS has an annual Sports Day in June, which sees all of the AIS students competing against one another for their mixed-grade teams.

 The morning of the Sports Day is when the kindergarten students compete for their prizes, with the elementary school students racing after lunch.

 Elementary students have bi-weekly (Grades One and Two) and weekly (Grades Three to Six) violin lesson as part of their music curriculum.
 Also, for students who have a further interest in the instrument, they can have extra violin lessons with a professional violin teacher after school.

 Students perform in the AIS hall at the end of term three for parents, plus some students put on a Christmas concert at Hoshigaoka Terrace (shopping area close to the school).

 In addition to the many special events, AIS students also go on several field trips.
 Both the kindergarten and the elementary school students go on a field trip once a term.

 Some of the places that the students have visited include the zoo, the aquarium, the science museum, theme parks and factories.